 How can I pay for my tour?

 We take cash plus all major credit cards and debit cards: Visa, MasterCard, Discover and American Express.
-We also accept payment through PayPal.

 Do you have age or physical ability limits?